24 December 2020

 One of the biggest responsibilities for businesses covered by the California Consumer Privacy Act (CCPA) is to facilitate consumers' rights under the law.
+And the CPRA expanded the rights granted under the CCPA.

 This means putting systems in place to allow consumers to make consumer rights requests, and then fulfilling those requests in a legally-compliant manner.

-We'll show you what you need to know and what you need to do when it comes to each of the CCPA consumer rights.
+This article will help you understand the consumer rights under the CCPA (CPRA), what you need to know and what you need to do when it comes to each of the rights.

-Our Privacy Policy Generator makes it easy to create a Privacy Policy for your website.
+Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps:

-Enter your email address where you'd like your policy sent, select translation versions and click "Generate."
+4. Enter the email address where you'd like the Privacy Policy delivered and click "Generate."

 You'll be able to instantly access and download your new Privacy Policy.